M-arcus/cloudron-docs/docs/documentation/apps/taiga.md

 ## Importing a project

+An existing project's json can be imported into Taiga as follows:

-* Connect to taiga using the Webterminal
+* Connect to taiga using the [Web terminal](/documentation/apps/#web-terminal)
 * Upload the project.json using the 'Upload to /tmp' button
 * `su cloudron`
 * `source /app/code/taiga/bin/activate`